Julie Penzner

 The hallmark of the Duke Psychiatry Residency Program is that we provide residents with outstanding clinical training.
 With residents completing core clinical rotations at Duke, the Durham VA Medical Center, and Central Regional Hospital (a state hospital), residents work with and learn from an incredibly diverse patient population and a wide array of experienced and dedicated teaching attendings.

 Residents receive robust psychotherapy training, including through their participation during PGY3 in the Duke Family Studies Program, where expert family and couples therapists provide live supervision and feedback during therapy sessions.
 Residents also receive outstanding individual psychotherapy training in supportive therapy, psychodynamic psychotherapy, and cognitive behavioral therapy.
-Beyond this, residents can also participate in a range of psychotherapy electives, such as acceptance and commitment therapy, dialectical behavioral therapy, cognitive processing therapy and trauma-focused therapy.
+Beyond this, residents can also participate in a range of psychotherapy electives, such as acceptance and commitment therapy, and dialectical behavioral therapy.

 Focus on Resident Wellness

 Resident wellness is a huge priority in the Duke Psychiatry Residency.
 We approach this from multiple directions, including community building, social activities, efforts to prevent burnout and working to increase access to mental health treatment.
-Learn more about our focus on resident wellness.
+We aim to provide exceptional clinical training in a setting in which we take pride in being ourselves and supporting one another.
+Learn more about our residency community

 Opportunities to Pursue Specialized Interests

-At Duke, we offer three specialized tracks for residents with specific interests in any of these areas:
+At Duke, we offer four specialized tracks for residents with specific interests in any of these areas:

 • Physician Scientist Track